Get Some Fun

 Get Some Fun is the third studio album by the Australian power pop group, Sunnyboys.
 It was produced by Nick Garvey, formerly of The Motors and released in April 1984 on Mushroom Records.
-It peaked at No. 36 on the Australian Kent Music Report albums chart, but like all of the band's first three albums has come to be regarded as a classic of its time.
+It peaked at No. 36 on the Australian Kent Music Report albums chart, and like all of the band's first three albums has come to be regarded as a classic of its time.